AjayKodavati/go-concurrency/Readme.md

            - ✅ Memory efficient—no need to store all results in memory.

 ## Pub-Sub Pattern
-    - The Pub-sub (Publish - subscribe) pattern in a messaging pattern where publishers send messsages to multiple subscribers i.e broad casts messages to multiple subscribers. pub-sub communication happens with the help of buffered channel, where subscribers listens to the channels for any updates.
+   - The Pub-sub (Publish - subscribe) pattern in a messaging pattern where publishers send messsages to multiple sbscribers i.e broad casts messages to multiple subscribers. pub-sub communication happens with the help of buffered channel, where subscribers listens to the channels for any updates.

         - How it works
           - Publisher send messages to channel.
           - Subscribers listen to that channel and process messages.
           - Multiple subsribers can recieve the same message simultaneously.

         - Key Benefits
           - ✅ Decouples publishers and subscribers (flexible architecture).
           - ✅ Scalable (multiple subscribers can listen to the same topic).
           - ✅ Supports dynamic subscription/unsubscription (clients can join/leave at any time).

         - Key Benefits
           - ✅ Decouples publishers and subscribers (flexible architecture).
           - ✅ Scalable (multiple subscribers can listen to the same topic).
           - ✅ Supports dynamic subscription/unsubscription (clients can join/leave at any time).